 How To Control Your Salmon Fly

 There are various ways of keeping your fly under control but the first thought on any fishing day should be based on the water height and temperature and nothing other than that.
 During the near freezing water conditions of early Spring will mean you'll need a sinking tip to take the fly down a foot or so into the water column where the warmer thermals are as salmon sit high in the water column in very cold water conditions contrary to popular belief.
 Once the water warms up during the rest of the year play about with different weighted tips as salmon are more likely to be holding much deeper in the water column in warmer water conditions.

 The Aerial Fly Line Mend

 Constant Control Of The Fly

 The above mending technique at range will equate to your salmon fly working from the second it hits the water on the forward delivery and not after the line sag of a slow mend which loses up to 20 seconds before the salmon fly angles itself properly and starts to fish 'effectively'.
-If you add that 'sag' from the traditional slower mend up over the course of the full fishing day you'll realise you've lost an hour or more of what could have been 'effective' fly swim time.
+If you add that 'sag' from the predominantly used slower mend up over the course of the full fishing day you'll realise you've lost an hour or more of what could have been 'effective' fly swim time.
 This is one of the many reasons why you must be tuned into the fly's performance at all times.

 Fast Water Slow Fly Tactics